SAP-samples/teched2024-DA181/exercises/ex4/README.md

 # Exercise 4 - Adding Business Partner Service

-In this exercise, you will extend your CAP service with the consumption of an external Business Partner service from [SAP Business Accelerator Hub](https://api.sap.com/).
+In this exercise, you will extend your CAP service with the consumption of an external Business Partner service from [SAP Business Accelerator Hub](https://api.sap.com/).By integrating SAP Business Partner Service from SAP API Business Accerlator Hub, the Risk Management Application achieves the Clean Core principle by accessing business partner data without modifying the SAP S/4HANA system.

  ## Exercise 4.1 Connect your application to the Business Partner API Sandbox Enviroment